 7. Cecily Brown

-Often compared to Willem de Kooning or Francis Bacon, the British artist Cecily Brown oscillates between abstract art and figurative art.
+Often compared to Willem de Kooning or Francis Bacon, British artist Cecily Brown oscillates between abstract and figurative art.
 Her art is erotic, violent, sometimes disturbing, and her sensual silhouettes have drawn a lot of attention.
 There is no doubt that Cecily Brown is becoming a leading figure of contemporary art.

 8. Anselm Kiefer

 Represented by Thaddaeus Ropac, German artist Anselm Kiefer is a mainstay of the contemporary art market.
 The artist’s style, characterized by thick brushstrokes and dark tones on large canvases, openly addresses Germany’s Nazi past and explores themes of memory, heritage and dealing with a complicated past.

 African American artist Kara Walker tackles themes of racism, problematic stereotypes and slavery.
 Her signature exaggerated cut-out silhouettes address the history of American slavery.
 The silhouettes become violent and dark witnesses of these times and convey a strong message.
 The artist’s cut-out technique is effectively used to illustrate the idea of negating the Other.

 French sculptor Jean-Michel Othoniel is known by many as the “glass virtuoso.”
 His colorful aerial installations are exhibited everywhere from the royal gardens at Versailles to the Palais Royal metro station in Paris.
 Suspended in the air, Othoniel’s masterful creations delight any viewer’s eye.

 Finding the next generation of iconic contemporary artists…

 This list is far from exhaustive, and choosing just ten artists from a such a vibrant contemporary scene is no easy task.
 Why not make your own mind up?
 Discover thousands more emerging and famous contemporary artists on Artsper!